Modern Languages and Literatures—French

 FR 896EXM Culminating Experience Examination (Units: 0-3)

-Prerequisites: Consent of instructor, committee chair, and approval of Advancement to Candidacy (ATC) and Culminating Experience (CE) forms by Graduate Studies.
+Prerequisites: Permission of the instructor, committee chair, and approval of Advancement to Candidacy (ATC) and Culminating Experience (CE) forms by Graduate Studies.
 ATC and Proposal for Culminating Experience Requirement forms must be approved by the Graduate Division before registration.

 FR 898 Master's Thesis (Units: 3)

-Prerequisites: Consent of instructor and approval of Advancement to Candidacy (ATC) for the Master of Arts in French and Culminating Experience (CE) forms by Graduate Studies.
+Prerequisites: Permission of the instructor and approval of Advancement to Candidacy (ATC) for the Master of Arts in French and Culminating Experience (CE) forms by Graduate Studies.

 FR 899 Independent Study (Units: 1-3)

-Prerequisite: Consent of graduate major adviser and supervising faculty member.
+Prerequisite: Permission of the graduate major adviser and supervising faculty member.
 Enrollment by petition.